googleapis/google-cloud-cpp/google/cloud/opentelemetry/quickstart/README.md

 #### Details

-We must supply the `-DWITH_ABSEIL=ON` flag when compiling `opentelemetry-cpp` for compatibility with Abseil.
+If our version of `opentelemetry-cpp` is < v1.16.0, we must supply the `-DWITH_ABSEIL=ON` flag when compiling `opentelemetry-cpp` for compatibility with Abseil.

 We must also ensure that the `-DCMAKE_CXX_STANDARD` used to compile `opentelemetry-cpp` matches the language standard used to compile `abseil-cpp`.